Using Two-Factor Authentication (2FA)

 I don’t have my phone with me

 You need to have access to a device registered to receive your 2-factor authentication prompts in order to keep your account secure.
 The best thing to do is to enable Authy Multi-Device which allows multiple trusted devices to use the same Authy account.
 This will also help if you ever lose access to one of your devices.
+As a reminder, you should always make sure you are using the latest software version on all devices for maximum security.
 If you can’t access any of your devices and urgently need to access your account, please contact our support team.

 I’ve lost my phone or have a new phone number